 Related Blog: AI & Deep Learning With TensorFlow Training

 24. On a time series dataset, what type of validation technique would you prefer?

 Ans: This dataset is not a randomly distributed data and thus the standard techniques such as k-folds cannot be applied.
 Therefore a pattern based technique would be useful here and this is because it makes sure that all the sub-tasks flow in a well-defined sequence.
 There are no chances of any errors that can be considered as a chronological order that creates issues related to the functionality of the model.

 25. In which situation the ensemble approach is useful?

 Ans: In a model, there is a need to use multiple learning algorithms.
-This situation needs ensemble approach.
-In addition to this, there can also be a need to combine an applied part of learning algorithms for the optimization or the predictive performance.
+This situation needs an ensemble approach.
+In addition to this, there can also be a need to combine an applied part of learning algorithms for optimization or predictive performance.
 One of the primary aim to use this approach is to impose a limit on the overfitting.

 26. How can you make sure that overfitting situation is not arriving with a model you are using?